8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 Tip: To get over jet lag after a long international flight, you might want to stay in Tahiti for a night, before flying on to Bora Bora.
 We loved the InterContinental Tahiti Resort & Spa, which is only a 5-minute drive away from the airport.

-Note: The star ratings are according to Booking.com.
+The ratings below are according to Booking.com.

 1) Four Seasons Bora Bora